soverenio/docs/docs/source/index.rst

 * It highlights risks and helps engineering and security leaders make informed security and privacy decisions.

-* Soveren doesn't modify proxied requests and sends only metadata to Soveren cloud.
+* Soveren doesn't modify proxied requests and sends only metadata to Soveren Cloud.

 * Proxied traffic isn't delayed by PII detection, and Soveren doesn't increase latency in any significant way.